Isak Bergmann Johannesson: Europe's top clubs fighting to sign Iceland wonderkid | Goal.com

 Following their failure to qualify for this summer's European Championships and a UEFA Nations League campaign that saw them lose all six of their matches while conceding 16 goals, the golden era of Icelandic football seems to be over.

-After charming fans from around the globe with their performances at both Euro 2016 and the 2018 World Cup, the plucky Scandinavians certainly seem to be trending downwards.
+After charming fans from around the globe with their performances at both Euro 2016 and the 2018 World Cup, the plucky Nordic nation certainly seems to be trending downwards.

 A number of their stars from the past half-decade are either close to international retirement or have already called it a day in terms of representing their country.